marshwally/GW2-DecoRBT/README.md

 ## Get It for Yourself
 You have two options to choose from:
-1. You can head to the `sources` folder and copy any one of the `GW2 DecoRBT.py`.
+1. If you have no problem installing some requirements, you can head to the `sources` folder and copy any one of the `GW2 DecoRBT.py`.
-2. You can download one of the executable versions from the `release` tab.
+2. If you just want the executable, you can download one of the versions from the `release`.